 If you are planning to fence along a boundary, double check your exact boundary location, and that your boundary pegs are in place – do not just rely on existing old fences to mark boundaries, as these are notorious for being in the wrong place.
 Getting this wrong now could prove very stressful and expensive for you later.
 You can always get a surveyor to reinstate any missing pegs.

-Tip 3: Integrate design of the fence with the design of your house.
+Tip 3: Integrate the design of your fence with the design of your house.

 Considering both house and hard landscaping (paving and fencing) as parts of a coherent and well-integrated whole will very much enhance the experience of anyone approaching or moving through your house and garden, and ensure that no part feels like a clumsy afterthought.
 Here are a few basic design strategies that architects often use:

 - Ensure the colours and materials and textures of your fence or garden walls harmonise with the claddings of your house.

 - Treat garden walls as part of the house itself – for example, garden walls can define outdoor ‘rooms’ that flow from one to another.
 Interior walls that pass out through full-height glazing to become garden walls can create wonderful combined indoor-outdoor view shafts and spaces.
-You can also extend suitable floor finishes outside, further strengthening the visual connection.
+You can also extend suitable floor finishes from inside to outside, further strengthening the visual connection and indoor-outdoor flow.

 - Make garden walls visually thick and sturdy rather than thin and flimsy looking where you want to create a feeling of solidity, cosiness, quality and permanence.
 Do the opposite, and use an open paling or slat design for example, where the wall needs to feel ‘light’ and to filter but visually remain connected with the world beyond.

 - Ensure fences are carefully planned to define smaller discrete outdoor living spaces within the section, rather than running them as a ‘dumb’ perimeter around the whole site.

 Tip 4: Minimise or simply eliminate boundary fencing wherever possible.